 Fade in/out - Fade to black/white.

-One of the most commonly used transitions, fades, also remain one of the most improperly used ones.
+One of the most commonly used transitions, fades, also remains one of the most improperly used ones.
 Fade outs happen when the picture is gradually replaced by a solid color.
 Black or white usually.
 Fade ins are the opposite.
-Despite being a very common transition, fades are rarely used by seasoned editors.
-An average length feature will only have a couple, if any at all.
+Despite being a very well known transition, fades are rarely used by seasoned editors.
+An average length feature will only have a couple if any at all.
 Why is that?
 It's because the viewer understands that a fade implies a major plot point has ended, or begun.
 Although they can be used to showcase the passage of time, the viewer generally thinks the former has happened.
 Because of this common confusion, using fades should be done carefully and creatively.

 Dissolve / Overlapping.

 A dissolve takes place when one shot is transitioned into another, often (but not always) completely different shot.
 This is a transition that's use is often confused with that of a fade.
 When an editor actually wants to showcase the passage of time, a dissolve is the standard way to go.
-Viewers understand this transition to mean time has gone by.
+Viewers understand this transition to mean time has passed.

 There you have it.
 Three of the most common transitions - and a little on how they are commonly used.
 However, don't be afraid to experiment!
 The effects of a transition are not set in stone.
 Be creative and let your indie shine.